Ethorbit/SteamDeck-SteamOS-Guides/README.md

 This Steam install simply exists to decrypt the system every time you boot, you will **not** use it to play games (the unencrypted partition only has enough space for the Steam install anyway)

 Login using a throwaway Steam account (if you do not have one, create a new one).
 Since this partition is not encrypted, you don't want to login with anything you care about.

+### Attempt decryption
+With your new account, go to the Desktop and open Konsole.
+There should be a LUKS password prompt as soon as it opens, enter the password.

+If it works, your screen will go black for a few minutes like before, and another Steam Setup menu will appear.
+If your disposable account is not there, this means that you are now using the **encrypted** disks, and you can feel free to do whatever now.

+#### Adding Konsole as a non-steam game
+If you don't like having to switch to Desktop every time, you can bring Konsole into your Steam library too.

+* Go to the Desktop and open Steam.
+* On the bottom left, click [+] Add A Game
+* Click Add a Non-Steam Game
+* Find and select Konsole from the list